 The restaurant veranda overlooked the quiet waters with the orange ball of the sun sinking slipping below the horizon.
 “Yes, the setting and the bouillabaisse are amazing,” she said, “but I can’t stop wondering how—”

 “Babe, there’s nothing to worry about.
-You bragged that their differing strengths add to rather than subtract from the team.
+You bragged about how their different strengths made them an effective team.
 Let them do their job.”
 Ryan spread his arms to encompass the beauty of the setting.
 “My season is over.
 Your job is great.
 Just look around.
 Enjoy.”

 She swallowed and took a deep, slow breath.
-Long ago she’d discovered that he got upset if she laid out her ideas too detailed and if she talked too fast.
+She knew he got upset if her ideas were too detailed and if she talked too fast.
 “My job is going great and I want to keep it that way.”

 “What could go wrong?”
 He paused, finished his drink, caught the waiter’s attention, ordered another drink with a small motion, then continued.
 “You always worry about the negative, don’t you?”
 Ryan shook his head.
 “Why can’t you just enjoy the present?”

 She tried to push down her irritation at his simplistic philosophy.
-Sure, he’d gotten through college on his athletic talent with her tutoring him.
+Sure, he had athletic talent, but her tutoring was what allowed him to graduate.
 Fate had made her his tutor.
 When he wanted to spend more time with her, a girl more at home in the library than the stadium, she was surprised.
 He had praised her ability to accomplish things although she couldn’t remember the last time he said that.
 From the beginning, she found his spontaneous enjoyment of life very attractive, yet now, sometimes it irritated her.

 “I do enjoy the present,” she agreed, “but I want to accomplish things too.
 Things that take concerted effort.
 Things that sometimes requires skipping an immediate good time for an accomplishment that lasts.
 It’s beautiful here, yes, but that’s not all I want.
 I need more.
 I want to be productive.”